mstksg/inCode/copy/entries/machines-1.md

 -> b`.
 We can call functions like `() -> b` "constants", or "producers".
 They are the same every time you call them.
 Streams, however, "return" a potentially different `b` value every time they are "called".
-So, just like an Auto is a function that has memory, a Stream is like a *constant* that has memory.
+So, just like an Auto is a "function" that has memory, a Stream is like a *constant* that has memory.
 A stateful generator.
 A "constant" that returns something different every time you ask for it.

 ### "Function...things?"